Archdeacon of Westminster

 The Archdeacon of Westminster is a senior ecclesiastical officer within the Chapter of the Royal Peculiar of Westminster Abbey in London.
 The holder of the post oversees relationships with the twenty-four parishes of which the Dean and Chapter are patrons, and is responsible for the pastoral care of the staff and volunteers of the Abbey.

-The post is currently held by Tricia Hillas, Canon Steward and Speaker's Chaplain, who took up the position in 2021.
+The post was most recently held by Tricia Hillas then Anthony Ball.
+In December 2025, it was announced that the next archdeacon would be Jennifer Adams-Massmann.
 The role of archdeacon has previously been held together with other chapter roles, including Sub-Dean, Canon Treasurer, and Canon Theologian.

 List of archdeacons

 Richard Widmore lists the following as Archdeacons of Westminster, acknowledging the incompleteness of the list: